zincsilla/xyz/README.md

 <style>
 	.my--class {
-		display: hidden;
+		display: none;
 	}
 </style>
 <div class="grid__item my--class one-half mobile--showiblock">
 	this content is hidden, except mobile devices.
-	When we want to show a grid__item we need to use the {breakpoint}--showiblock, which equals to display: inine-block; because the grid items break with display: block; property.
+	When we want to show a grid__item we need to use the {breakpoint}--showiblock, which equals to display: inine-block; because the grid items break with d
+	isplay: block; property.
 On any other element we can use the {breakpoint}--showblock class as well.

-	<p class="bigdesk--showblock">This paragraph is visible only min-width: 1382px; with display: block; property.</p>
+	<p class="bigdesk--showblock">This paragraph is visible only min-width: 1382px;
+	with display: block; property.</p>
 </div>
 ```